uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > The laboratory study provides researchers the opportunity to interact with participants to learn information that can't be observed remotely. *(4 points, other valid answers may substitute for this one)*

 >> Five students identified that a field study of an untested technology could put high-risk participants in harms way.
 Had we provided the [instructions we are drafting for future exams](./future.md) we would require this answer.
 Since we did not, we are going to have to work on a relaxed criteria for answers.
+>>
+>> We may give credit if any of the following assertions were made:

+>> * "Researchers may reduce the possibility of harm to victims if in the lab."
+(4 points + 1 bonus point)
+>> * "In the lab is easier to allow the victims to participate without letting the abuser know about it."
+(4 points + 1 bonus point)
+>> *  "A field study may increase the risk of harm to participants."
+(4 points + 1 bonus point)
+>> * "In the lab, researchers can better protect subjects' privacy."
+(4 points)
+>> * "People might not feel safe enough to reveal anything in a field study."
+(4 points)
+>> * "The lab provides a controlled environment, where such and such factors can be controlled better than in a field study."
+(2 points)
+>> * "A lab study is easier to replicate" (2 points)

 **1.5** *(8 points)*